 If you’re currently taking any blood-thinning medications, you will typically be asked to stop using these two to three days before your surgery.
 This is because these medications can increase the risk of excessive bleeding during and after the procedure.

-During the process of a turbinate reduction procedure, our expert surgeons have an array of tools and methods at their disposal, tailored to suit your unique needs.
-The turbinoplasty operation takes place in a fully equipped operating theatre, and depending on your specific case, can be carried out under either local or general anaesthesia, generally taking about two hours.
+During a turbinate reduction procedure, our expert surgeons have an array of tools and methods at their disposal, tailored to suit your unique needs.
+The rhinoplasty operation takes place in our fully equipped operating theatres, and depending on your specific case, it can be carried out under either local or general anaesthesia.
+It generally takes about two hours.

 A microdebrider is a minimally invasive surgical instrument renowned for its ability to make precise cuts and incisions with minimal bleeding and scarring.
 Before the advent of the microdebrider, turbinate surgery necessitated general anaesthesia and large incisions.
 Nowadays, it’s predominantly carried out under local anaesthesia, significantly reducing the invasiveness of the procedure.